amyles/coherence-workshop-handson/coherence-workshop-handson.md

 kubectl get nodes -w
 ```

 The -w flag will cause the command to wait until the new node is added.
-This usually takes a few moments so this is a good point to have a tea break!
+This usually takes a few *minutes* so this is a good point to have a tea break!

 Once the new node is added stop the command with ^c.
 Check  you have three nodes in the ready state with: